grandmastr/dns-server/README.md

-# A Node.js DNS service
+# A Node.js DNS <ListItem />

 ## Introduction

-This is a simple DNS service written in Node.js.
+This is a simple DNS server written in Node.js.
 It is intended to be used as a local DNS for your network.
-It is not a full DNS service, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
+It is not a full DNS server, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
 It is also capable of forwarding queries to another DNS service (such as your ISP's DNS).
 It is not intended to be used as a public DNS.

 ### Installation

-To install the DNS, you must first install Node.js.
+To install the DNS server, you must first install Node.js.
 You can download Node.js from [nodejs.org](https://nodejs.org/).
 Once Node.js is installed, clone the repo.

-### Functionality overview
+### Functionality Overview

 The DNS is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).
 It is also capable of forwarding queries to another DNS (such as your ISP's DNS).
 It is not intended to be used as a public DNS